swift-server/guides/docs/aws.md

 ![Invoke REPL](../images/aws/repl.png)

 Let's now download and build an test application.
 We will use the `--static-swift-stdlib` option so that it can be deployed to a different server without the Swift toolchain installed.
+These examples will deploy SwiftNIO's [example HTTP server](https://github.com/apple/swift-nio/tree/master/Sources/NIOHTTP1Server), but you can test with your own project.

 ```
 git clone https://github.com/apple/swift-nio.git